Narden91/GA_Project_Template/README.md

 ## License

-This project has been created by Nardone Emanuele
+This project was created by Nardone Emanuele